Julia Grosso: Early career

 Grosso signed with TSS FC Rovers of the Women's Premier Soccer League for the 2018 season.

 Juventus

 In December 2021, Grosso returned to her ancestral country Italy and joined Juventus on an initial one-year contract.
 She debuted for Juventus on January 16, 2022, in a 5–0 win against Pomigliano.
 In her first season with Juventus, the team completed the domestic treble with victories in Serie A, the Coppa Italia and the Supercoppa Italiana.

+In a 2022 profile with DARBY, Grosso said that, despite the attention surrounding her Olympic penalty and move to Juventus, she did not feel additional pressure, explaining that she wanted to "keep working hard" and maintain the same mindset as she settled in at the club, and she also said that she was impressed by Juventus' history and immersive soccer culture.
+In the same profile, Grosso said that Cristiano Ronaldo was the player she most tried to emulate growing up and that it felt surreal to join the same club and use the same facilities he had used at Juventus.

-Grosso's second season with the team saw her appear in twenty games and scored three goals.
+Grosso's second season with the team saw her appear in 20 matches and score three goals.
 She also won her second Coppa Italia and was named the Serie A midfielder of the season.

 After missing part of the 2023–24 season due to injury, she returned to the roster in time to participate in her second Supercoppa victory.
 Following the conclusion of the season, Grosso announced that her tenure at Juventus had come to an end.